 Although some of the difference between the rates of the matching employer pension contribution and the tax adjustment that is required to maintain budget neutrality is accounted for by the fiscal burden of tax incentives to pension saving, this is a relatively minor consideration.
 Furthermore, the size of the proportional tax adjustment is not exaggerated by behavioural responses to the tax adjustment.
-The proportional tax on earnings actually increases rates of employment - relative to a counterfactual where no proportional tax is applied (not reported) - by 0.7 percent on average over all households between ages 20 and 79.
-This increase in employment is skewed toward the top of the earnings distribution, where the income effects are more pronounced, which tends to dampen the tax on earnings that is required to maintain budget balance.
-The principal reason that larger compensating adjustments are imposed in the current study, relative to Laibson et al. (1998), is the reduction in labour supply that is generated in context of the DC pension from state pension age.
-The earlier retirement ages that are implied reduce tax receipts levied on the foregone labour income, and increase the fiscal burden of welfare payments to retirees.
+The wealth effect of the proportional tax on earnings is sufficient to increase rates of employment, relative to a counterfactual where no proportional tax is applied (not reported).
+The principal reason that larger compensating adjustments are imposed in the current study, relative to Laibson et al. (1998), is the reduction in labour supply that is generated in the context of the DC pension from state pension age.
+The earlier retirement ages simulated in the context of the DC pension reduce tax receipts levied on the foregone labour income, and increase the fiscal burden of welfare payments to retirees, which are all off-set by the tax adjustment to wages.

-4.4 Responses when preferences are myopic
+C. Responses when preferences are myopic

-This section explores the influence of myopia on the behavioural and welfare effects of a DC pension.
-The policy counterfactual that is considered here is identical to that considered in the preceding subsection, except that behavioural responses are generated assuming the estimated model parameters that describe quasi-hyperbolic discounting reported in Table 6.
+The policy counterfactual that is considered here is identical to that of the preceding subsection, with the exception that behavioural responses are generated assuming the estimated model parameters that describe quasi-hyperbolic discounting reported in Table 1.